 A centralized analytics function—which works across many departments—helps decision-makers benefit from any insights derived from collected data.
 Often, businesses elect an analytics ‘chief’ who manages these insights.
 Insights are reported to a business’s leadership group—which then adjusts an entire marketing campaign based on important information.

 Analytics, in essence, can redirect an entire business’s direction.
 For this reason, an organization’s analytical maturity relies on a few factors.
-Highly-mature analytics-based companies toss out irrelevant data when working with digital marketing metrics and analytics.
+Highly mature analytics-based companies toss out irrelevant data when working with digital marketing metrics and analytics.
 They also experiment.
 At the end of the day, data is simply data.
-It needs to be converted into information—and that information, over time, but be applied to the sales funnel.
+It needs to be converted into information—and that information, over time, can be applied to the sales funnel.

 Start improving your website, optimizing your digital marketing strategies and increasing your sales.